Community complaint procedures

 Misconduct by an employee

-The department’s Code of Conduct obliges employees to be accountable for their professional and personal conduct.
+The department’s Code of ethics and conduct obliges employees to be accountable for their professional and personal conduct.
 There are a range of consequences for breaching the code depending on the nature and seriousness of a breach.

 Allegations of misconduct should be reported to Professional and Ethical Standards (PES), which is responsible for maintaining appropriate standards of conduct and performance across the department.